Benchmarking Requirement-to-Architecture Generation with Hybrid Evaluation: Evaluation Framework

+Because the generated and reference views need not decompose the system at the same granularity, a reference component may map to a generated one as one-to-one, split (one reference realized by several generated components), or merge (several reference components collapsed into one), as illustrated in Fig.~\ref{fig:alignment}.
+The matched groups in $M$ are then used to compute node coverage, generation precision, edge F1, layer accuracy, GED-based accuracy, and graph-structure anomaly metrics.

+\begin{enumerate}[leftmargin=*] \item \textbf{Node Coverage and Generation Precision ($NodeCov$, $GenPrec$):} Because a generated view may realize the reference at a different abstraction level, we score nodes as a granularity-tolerant correspondence, read from the alignment $M$ in two directions.
+A reference leaf $v\in V_{L,r}$ is covered ($c(v)=1$) if it appears in some matched group of $M$, i.e.\ at least one generated node realizes its responsibility, and $c(v)=0$ if it is unmatched (a missing component).
+Symmetrically, a generated leaf $u\in V_{L,p}$ is grounded ($g(u)=1$) if it appears in some matched group, i.e.\ it is supported by a reference concept, and $g(u)=0$ if it is unmatched (a hallucinated component).
+We report

+$NodeCov$ and $GenPrec$ thus expose missing and hallucinated components respectively.
+Because a coarse generated node may cover several reference leaves and a finer set may jointly cover one, we report the two directional scores separately rather than as a single F1, keeping omission and over-generation distinguishable.

-\item \textbf{Edge Correctness ($F1_{edge}$):} This metric is designed to evaluate the accuracy of modeling invocation relationships and data flows among system components.
-For a predicted edge $e_p \in E_p$, it is considered a true positive ($TP_E$) only if both its source and target nodes are semantically consistent with the corresponding nodes of a reference edge $e_t \in E_t$.
-Based on this definition, we compute edge-level precision ($P_{edge}$) as $P_{edge} = \frac{TP_E}{TP_E + FP_E}$ and recall ($R_{edge}$) as $R_{edge} = \frac{TP_E}{TP_E + FN_E}$, and finally derive the F1 score ($F1_{edge}$):
+\item \textbf{Edge Correctness ($F1_{edge}$):} This metric evaluates whether the model correctly generates invocation or data-flow relations between components.
+A predicted edge is counted as correct if its source and target nodes correspond to the source and target nodes of a reference edge under the alignment $M$.
+Edge precision, recall, and F1 are defined as:

-\item \textbf{Layer Accuracy ($Layer_{Acc}$):} This metric evaluates the precision of the predicted layers for the successfully matched entity components.
-Specifically, among all the correctly recognized node pairs (i.e., the True Positive set, denoted as $TP_V$), it calculates the proportion of nodes where the layer is correctly identified.
-The layer accuracy is formally defined as: